 - Read the book!

 - Pass it along to the legislators in your area.
-Request that they use it to make the world of romance a much safer place!
+Request that they use it to bring romance scams to a screeching halt!

 My personal story appears in Carnal Abuse by Deceit.
 It will help anyone who suffered a romance scam restore their dignity!
 It explains how emotional predators get their hooks into you, the painful journey to recovery, and why sexual assault by fraud or deception is a crime.